We’ve all been there.

 Thank your brain for providing the suggestion to check your Facebook feed for the fifth time in the last hour.

-You’re going to feel silly.
-But over time, doing this will help you and your brain to work more cooperatively with each other.
+You are going to feel silly when you start doing this.
+But over time, repeating this exercise will help you and your brain to work more cooperatively with each other.

 Tip #2: Change your beliefs surrounding the task.

-Our belief about something will determine how we perceive it.
+The way we perceive the things around us is determined by our belief systems.
 When we are avoiding a task, we may believe that it will be unpleasant, and we perceive that unpleasantness as discomfort.
 The thing is, we can apply whatever meaning we want to the task.
 We just so happen to be more prone to providing a negative association.

 Again, we must change how we allow this suggestion from our brain to influence our behavior and actions.